Expresiones como creo que usan el indicativo; no creo que, el subjuntivo. Ej: creo que es, no creo que sea.

 4.

-After 'I am not sure that' the subjunctive ('delegate') must be used, not the indicative.
+After 'I am not sure that' the subjunctive ('delegate') is used, not the indicative.

 Error: after 'I am sure that' the indicative is used, not the subjunctive.